-Assignments to adult education are open entry and open exit and consist of research based instructional practices, explicit direct instruction, and differentiation to individualize learning.
+Assignments to adult education are open-entry and open-exit.
+Adult education programs consist of research-based instructional practices, explicit direct instruction, and differentiation to individualize learning.

-Note: Inmate-students may be eligible to earn Milestone Completion Credit(s) in accordance with the California Code of Regulations Title 15.
+Note: Students may be eligible to earn Milestone Completion Credit(s) in accordance with the California Code of Regulations Title 15.

 Adult education is available at all CDCR institutions.

-Inmate‐students are placed in the appropriate ABE class level according to their reading grade level.
-Classification Committees assign inmate‐students who do not have a verified high school equivalency or a high school diploma.
+Offenders are enrolled in the appropriate ABE class level according to their reading grade level.
+Classification Committees assign Offenders who do not have a verified high school equivalency or a high school diploma.